 Release on bail for fraud charges may include restrictions that impact your day-to-day life.
 This could include conditions to refrain from:

-- Attending the home or place of employment of any alleged victim
+- Attending the alleged victim’s home or place of work,

-The judge can also impose some additional conditions, such as:
+The Judge may also impose some additional conditions, such as:

 A variety of factors will be considered when determining your precise conditions, including:

-If you have already been released, at least for the short term, it is very important that you make arrangements to abide by your conditions until they can be changed.
-Failing to follow these conditions can have significant consequences, such as losing your release and being placed back in custody, as well as forfeiting any cash put down to secure your release.
-You can also be charged criminally for failing to follow these conditions.
+If you have already been released, at least for the short term, it is critical that you make arrangements to abide by your conditions until they can be changed.
+Breaching the terms of your release can result in further charges or a revocation of your bail, as well as a forfeiture of any cash paid to secure your release.
+It is important to take these conditions seriously.

 Once the matter is in court, we can work with the Crown Prosecutor to alter your conditions.
-This includes either adding exceptions to some of the conditions or deleting them altogether.
+This includes either adding exceptions to some of the conditions or eliminating them altogether.

 Penalties for Fraud Charges in Calgary

-Since a wide array of acts fall under the offence of fraud, there is also a wide array of potential penalties if you are found guilty of fraud.
-The potential penalties can range anywhere from a discharge (i.e. no criminal conviction), to a fine and/or probation, to a period of jail.
+Since a wide array of acts fall under the offence of fraud, the penalties you may face if found guilty vary significantly.
+You can receive a discharge (i.e. no criminal conviction), a fine and/or probation, or a period of jail time.

-- Not more than 2 years’ jail if the Crown is proceeding by indictment; or
+- No more than 2 years’ imprisonment if the Crown chooses to proceed by indictment, or

-- Not more than 2 years’ less a day jail if the Crown is proceeding by summary conviction.
+- No more than 2 years’ less a day imprisonment if the Crown chooses to proceed by summary conviction.

 The range of potential sentences available to you will depend on a variety of factors, including the amount that was taken, the relationship between you and the victim of the fraud, your criminal history, and other applicable personal factors.

-The Criminal Code of Canada also lists of number of factors that could increase your sentence.
-These are:
+The Code also lists of number of factors that could increase your sentence: